canonical/repo-policy-compliance/charm/docs/index.md

   `/canonical/self-hosted-runners/run-workflows <commit SHA>` approving a workflow run for a specific commit SHA.
 Only applicable to forked source branches.
 * `disallow_fork`: That the fork is external.
-If set to `false` and the fork is external, the check will fail.
+If set to `false`, the check will fail if the fork is external.
 Can be enabled by
   [a configuration option](https://github.com/canonical/repo-policy-compliance/blob/main/charm/charmcraft.yaml#L52).